Plotting algorithms for the Mandelbrot set: Perturbation theory and series approximation

 The coefficients in the power series can be calculated as iterative series using only values from the central point's iterations $z$, and do not change for any arbitrary point in the disc.
 If $\delta$ is very small, $\epsilon_n$ should be calculable to sufficient accuracy using only a few terms of the power series.
-As the Mandelbrot Escape Contours are 'continuous' over the complex plane, if a points escape time has been calculated, then the escape time of that points neighbours should be similar.
+As the Mandelbrot Escape Contours are 'continuous' over the complex plane, if a point's escape time has been calculated, then the escape time of that point's neighbours should be similar.
 Interpolation of the neighbouring points should provide a good estimation of where to start in the $\epsilon_n$ series.

 Further, separate interpolation of both real axis points and imaginary axis points should provide both an upper and lower bound for the point being calculated.
 If both results are the same (i.e. both escape or do not escape) then the difference $\Delta n$ can be used to recuse until both an upper and lower bound can be established.
 If floating point hardware can be used to iterate the $\epsilon$ series, then there exists a relation between how many iterations can be achieved in the time it takes to use BigNum software to compute a given $\epsilon_n$.
 If the difference between the bounds is greater than the number of iterations, it is possible to perform binary search using BigNum software, successively halving the gap until it becomes more time efficient to find the escape value using floating point hardware.